 Carefully reviewing the rejection reason

-Once you’ve checked the status of your update request, pay very close attention to the reason for rejection.
-The message you receive is your best clue.
+Once you’ve checked the status of your update request, pay careful attention to the reason for rejection.
+The message you receive is your primary indicator.
 For example, it might say “Document Invalid” or “Data Mismatch.”
 Understanding this specific reason is like solving a puzzle; it tells you exactly which piece needs fixing.
-Make a note of it so you don’t forget.
+Make a note of it so you remember it.

 Gathering the correct documents again